erikyuzwa/windows-game-programming-gurus-source/README.md

-# Tricks of the Windows Game Programming Gurus Source Code
+Tricks of the Windows Game Programming Gurus Source Code
 ===========================

-Original Source is copyrighted by Andre Lamothe.
+Original Source is copyrighted 1999 by Andre Lamothe